marigold-dev/deku/benchmarks/readme.md

 └───────────────────────┴──────────┴─────────┴──────────┴──────────┴────────────┘
 ```

-Increase 1000 times initial gas for each compile value.
+Increase 1000 times initial gas for each compile value (from 2001 to 10_001).

 ```
 Estimated testing time 1m30s (9 benchmarks x 10s).
 Change using '-quota'.